Simple Chord Tone Melody - Lesson 1 (Little Wing Chord Progression)|

 I've added a bit of detail: the C/D on beat 4 of bar 9 and the B7 on beat 4 of bar 10 are not really in the original progression.
 I did that to add interest, chordally and melodically.
 I'll tell you what I mean a bit later on.

-The virtual fretboard in the movie shows:
+The virtual fretboard in the video shows:

 The notes I'm playing